zenml-io/zenml/docs/book/user-guide/llmops-guide/finetuning-embeddings/finetuning-embeddings-with-sentence-transformers.md

     trained model to a temporary file, loads it back into a new `SentenceTransformer` instance, and returns the rehydrated model.

+(*Thanks and credit to Phil Schmid for [his tutorial on finetuning embeddings](https://www.philschmid.de/fine-tune-embedding-model-for-rag) with Sentence
+Transformers and a Matryoshka loss function.
+This project uses many ideas and some code from his implementation.*)

 ## Finetuning in code

 Here's a simplified code snippet highlighting the key parts of the finetuning process: